allfoxwy/UnitXP_SP3/README.md

 - `/script local UnitXP_SP3 = pcall(UnitXP, "nop", "nop");`

 The `nop` method always return true.
 So we could use a pcall to check if UnitXP SP3 is installed.

+### Decide UnitXP_SP3 version

+- `/script local compileTime = UnitXP("version", "coffTimeDateStamp");`
+- `/script local infoString = UnitXP("version", "additionalInformation");`

+The `coffTimeDateStamp` method return `UnitXP_SP3.dll` COFF header's TimeDateStamp.
+It is a Unix epoch time indicating when did this version of UnitXP_SP3 compile.
+Comparing two timestamps could tell which version is new.
+It could be easily convert into human-readable string using Lua date() function.

+The `additionalInformation` method return a not-important string to distinguish maintainer.
+It is for people who fork the project could start a different version bloodline.